DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: Case Studies

-The researcher we worked with on this user study was excited about the results and representation the \worldviewer helped reveal.
-Generating this type of representation with prior tools required significant tedious effort - the researcher would have needed to iteratively construct and test prompts to generate a specific demographic, which would have required several tries and compute time to achieve : \begin{quote} ``\textit{this [tool] is going to make my work a lot easier.[...]
+The researcher was excited about the results and representation the \worldviewer helped reveal.
+Generating this type of representation with prior tools required significant tedious effort or was not possible to achieve.
+Previously, the researcher would have needed to iteratively construct and test prompts to generate a specific demographic, which would have required several tries and compute time to achieve: \begin{quote} ``\textit{this [tool] is going to make my work a lot easier.[...]
 A lot of text to image prompts are very generic and there is a lot of hit or miss [...].
 This puts an immense amount of control.}''~--~P7 \end{quote}

-In contrast, by directly selecting demographics to represent, the \worldviewer surfaces this information more directly, without leaving a user to guess which demographic will be generated by default by the model.
+In contrast, by selecting demographics to represent, the \worldviewer surfaces this information more directly, without leaving a user to guess which demographic will be generated by default by the model.
+They explain that this technique \textit{``is a game changer''} for them, since previously they were not able to represent themselves and their friends well using TTI, and will now be able to use these tool to make art for their friends and family.
 As a result, the system transforms the process of testing and comparing prompt outputs, towards more of an introspective choice of whom to represent.
 This shift frees the researcher to test and think about which worldview to apply, rather than focusing effort on iteratively prompt engineer to achieve a specific demographic representation.